Precision tests of bulk entanglement: $AdS_3$ vectors: Vector modes in and their quantization

-To obtain $A_r$ we have used the 2nd Chern-Simons equation in ( \ref{cherneqa}).
-It is clear that if $A_r$ needs to be regular at $r=0$ we need $|m|\geq 1$.
-We can check for the consistency of this solution, by substituting these components in the first Chern Simons equation for $A_t$ in (\ref{cherneqa}).
+To obtain $A_r$, we have used the 2nd Chern-Simons equation in (\ref{cherneqa}).
+It is clear that if $A_r$ needs to be regular at $r=0$, we need $|m|\geq 1$.
+We can check the consistency of this solution by substituting these components in the first Chern-Simons equation for $A_t$ in (\ref{cherneqa}).
 Now at $r\rightarrow 0$, the LHS of the Chern-Simons equation is given by

 The behaviour of the RHS of the Chern-Simons equation (\ref{cherneqa}) at the origin is given by

 Comparing the behaviour in (\ref{lim1}), ( \ref{lim2}), we see that non-trivial solutions can exist only for positive $m$ and therefore $m\geq 1$.
 This results in